Premchandyadav369/QuantaPath/README.md

 1.  **Input Stops**: The user provides a set of delivery locations.
 2.  **Distance Matrix Calculation**: The application uses the OpenRouteService API to compute the distances between all pairs of stops.
-3.  **Optimization**: The core of the application runs the **HAWS-QAOA** simulation alongside classical algorithms to find the most efficient route.
+3.  **Optimization**: The application uses a mock API to simulate the results of running the **HAWS-QAOA** algorithm alongside classical algorithms to find the most efficient route.
-4.  **Results & Analytics**: The optimized routes are displayed on the map, accompanied by detailed performance analytics.
+4.  **Results & Analytics**: The optimized routes are displayed on the map, accompanied by detailed and interactive performance analytics.

 ⚠️ **Disclaimer**: The quantum processes in QuantaPath are **simulations** designed for educational and demonstration purposes.
 They mimic the behavior of quantum algorithms but do not run on actual quantum hardware.
+The optimization results are also simulated for the purpose of this demo.

 ---